 Remove pre- and post-scripts from verses is important because it can affect anchor matching in the search.
-The "pre and post" scripts are the text that normally appears before the first verse in a printed Bible, like "A Psalm of David, when he fled from Absalom his son." in Psalm 3:1; or after the last verse, like "Written to the Romans from Corinthus, and sent by Phebe servant of the church at Cenchrea." in Romans 16:27.
+The "pre and post" scripts are the titles that normally appears before the first verse in a printed Bible, like "A Psalm of David, when he fled from Absalom his son." in Psalm 3:1; or the colophon after the last verse, like "Written to the Romans from Corinthus, and sent by Phebe servant of the church at Cenchrea." in Romans 16:27.
 SwordSearcher includes these in the verse proper, but normally when specifying anchors in a RegEx search, you would want these text strings excluded.

 Technical information: SwordSearcher uses Perl-style RegEx, specifically the PCRE library.

 When typing a RegEx, look for a "red dot" to the right of the text entry area.
 When the red dot appears, the RegEx is incomplete or invalid.
 You can hold your mouse pointer over the red dot to see an explanation of the error.